vpelletier/pprofile/README.rst

 pprofile default mode (`Deterministic profiling`_) has a large overhead.
 Part of the reason being that it is written to be as portable as possible (so no C extension).
-This large overhead can be an issue, which can be avoided by using `Statistic profiling`_, at the cost of some result readability decrease.
+This large overhead can be an issue, which can be avoided by using `Statistic profiling`_ at the cost of some result readability decrease.

 Rule of thumb: